Included Accessories: Stand Mount, Microphone Pouch

 Crystal clear, can handle high vocals without peaking or distortion.

-Comes with low cut filter and 10dB pad switches for added flexibility.
+Comes with a low cut filter and 10dB pad switches for added flexibility.

 Switches are a bit hard to turn on and off.